 Before we begin… isn’t it funny when your last blog post mentions how you’re going to start blogging more and there’s going to be new posts each week and suddenly that was last December and you haven’t written a single post?
 Ha, yeah.

 Anyways, I’ve been a married woman for a little over five months now, and while not much has changed, I’ve come to appreciate the benefits of being a wife married to a wife.
 It feels convenient and comfortable living with someone who grew up with similar experiences as mine, who has the same biological features as me.
-This of course includes natural perks like my wife’s patience and understanding of my time of the month, as they have a time of the month too, and that fact that my closet has automatically doubled with options, but I feel like there’s a greater emotional understanding that only comes with both being wives and coming from a similar background of being raised as girls.
+This of course includes natural perks like my wife’s patience and understanding of my time of the month, as they have a time of the month too, and that fact that my closet has automatically doubled with options since we are similar sizes, but I feel like there’s a greater emotional understanding that only comes with both being wives and coming from a similar background of being raised as girls.

 Am I thinking irrational thoughts about my body image and how I am perceived?
 My wife knows where this comes from and can more appropriately console me.
 Do I not feel qualified enough to apply for a job that I’d be great at?
 My wife knows where this comes from and can more appropriately help me pull together a resume that works (it can’t hurt that they’re also an employment consultant…).
-It’s like we are pre-equipped with this tool belt in understanding each other’s insecurities and reactions.
+It’s like we are equipped with a similar tool belt in understanding each other’s insecurities and reactions.

 And when it comes to navigating unfamiliar situations or perspectives, there’s an immediate comfortability in learning together as alike beings, from alike backgrounds.
 It creates a basic understanding, a home base of knowledge, even if it all diverges from there.
 Through all this mumbo jumbo, I mean to say that when I find myself in a place of insecurity or ignorance, it’s nice to know that I at least have that first stepping stone to help me toward knowledge and awareness, and that is my partner.